HOME

 Now you can head westwards on Maha Bandula Road, a busy street with lots of shops.
 You can also go up north, past St. Pauls High School, now renamed Basic Education High School (BEHS), and have a look at St. Mary's Cathedral (the Immaculate Conception Cathedral), the largest cathedral in Burma.

-Joseph Cuypers, a famous Dutch architect who designed a lot of churches in the Netherlands, designed this colourful cathedral.
+Joseph Cuypers, a famous Dutch architect, designed this colourful cathedral.
+Joseph Cuypers, son of Pierre Cuypers, designed a lot of churches in the Netherlands.
 It opens in the morning till 12, and after 3pm till 4:30 in the afternoon.
 After a look into the cathedral, go west on Anawrahta Road and walk back to Sule Pagoda Road.

 Back on Sule Pagoda Road you can have a good cappuccino with a croissant or other delightful pastry at the Parisian Cake and Coffee.
 This bakery & cafe is on upper Sule Pagoda Road opposite the historic central Kyauktada fire station (16) with its 100-foot fire-tower.
 Nowadays, the fire-tower seems rather small, compared to the large new buildings on Sule Pagoda Road.
 The fire station is still fully operational.